 Reward-based learning happens when making a mistake rewards us as the brain learns from its failures; it is a “reinforcing process that occurs when someone gets the right answer.”
 (Palminteri et al., 2015)

-Failure is a matter of perspectiveThe study further suggests that learning from your failures can become positive experiences if you allow them to be.
+The study further suggests that learning from your failures can become positive experiences if you allow them to be.
 Your failures provide opportunities for growth and to learn new things while learning from any mistakes you make.

 Remember, the brain is pliable and it has the ability to change as you go through life and experience new things.
 This ability to adapt and learn is one of the reasons it is so important to prepare.
-As the saying goes, "failure to prepare is preparing to fail.
+As the saying goes, "Failure to prepare is preparing to fail.

 Related reading: "A Fixed Mindset versus a Growth Mindset."